OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Experiments

 \subsubsection{The Inference Speed of the Models}

-The input was standardized to a 640x400 image of a 3D shape, with the prompt:
+The input was standardized to a 640x480 image of a 3D shape, with the prompt:

-\textit{"This image is a view of a 3D model from a certain angle.
-Please try to use Python-style APIs to render this model."}
+\textit{``This image is a(4) view(s) of a 3D model from a certain angle.
+Please try to use Python-style APIs to render this model.''}

-For OpenECAD 0.55B and 0.89B, we used an Nvidia GeForce GTX 1080 Ti (11 GB VRAM) for inference, with a peak memory usage of less than 5GB.
-Getting a 3D shape's code took approximately 20 seconds.
-For OpenECAD 2.4B, we used an Nvidia GeForce RTX 4090 D (24 GB VRAM) for inference, with a peak memory usage of less than 9GB.
-For OpenECAD 3.2B and 4.2B, we used an Nvidia GeForce RTX 4090 D (24 GB VRAM) for inference, with a peak memory usage of less than 18GB.
-Getting a 3D shape's code took approximately 45 seconds.
+For all OpenECAD models, we used an Nvidia GeForce GTX 1080 Ti (11 GB VRAM) for inference.
+OpenECAD 0.55B and 0.89B models cost a peak memory usage of less than 4GB.
+Getting a 3D shape's code took approximately 30 seconds.
+For OpenECAD 2.4B, it infers with a peak memory usage of less than 9GB.
+OpenECAD 3.1B infers with a peak memory usage of less than 11GB.
+Getting a 3D shape's code took approximately 45 seconds using OpenECAD 2.4B and 3.1B models.